-- The guidelines from the Vienna Philharmonic and the University of Colorado confirm that six feet of distancing are appropriate in almost all cases (exceptions notated).
+- The guidelines from the Vienna Philharmonic and the University of Colorado confirmed that 6' of distancing are appropriate in almost all cases (exceptions notated).

-- Out of an abundance of caution, ECC will require 10 feet of distancing for all wind players.
-A comprehensive discussion of wind guidelines requires an understanding of how the instruments function.
+- A comprehensive discussion of wind guidelines requires an understanding of how the instruments function.
 Except for the flute, all wind instruments function by focusing a tight and narrow stream of air directly into the instrument.
 This stream of air meets a resistor (the mouthpiece in case of brass instruments, and the reed in case of woodwinds excepting the flute), which causes the stream to be set in motion as a vibrating column of air that produces waves, rather than a steady stream.
 This distinction is critical, as it informs how the air moves and spreads.
 Air does not steadily stream out of the bell the way that it would when being blown through a straw; instead, the energy input by the player is converted into vibrations, which contains the air in a far more closed space than if the air were being actively blown through the instrument.
 This distinction makes wind playing less problematic in terms of a viral spread than it would initially seem.

 Elgin Community College's standards and protocols are based on the most current scientific studies and guidelines from applicable agencies, including but not limited to:

 - University of Colorado Performing Arts Aerosol Study